mgedmin/svn2git/README.md

 > https://gitorious.org/svn2git/svn2git/merge_requests/19 appears to be fixing
 > the same bug in almost the same way.

-Upstream seems to be dead: they never reacted to my merge request (or to the older one I missed initially).
+Upstream seemed to be dead: they never reacted to my merge request (or to the older one I missed initially).

 Since Gitorious is dying too (GitLab bought it), and since GitLab didn't bother